-world reference in terms of product quality and integrity.
+world reference in terms of product quality

-The technical assistance provided by Universal Leaf Tabacos is carried out by a highly qualified team that accompanies growers throughout the production cycle, providing certified seeds and agricultural inputs recommended for tobacco growing.
-This proximity favors the adoption of good agricultural practices by growers and the continuous improvement of production, assuring a product of international quality, with reduced environmental impact and higher productivity.
+The technical assistance provided by Univer-

+sal Leaf Tabacos is carried out by a highly

+qualified team that accompanies growers

+throughout the production cycle, provid-

+ing certified seeds and agricultural inputs

+recommended for tobacco growing.
+This

+proximity favors the adoption of good ag-

+ricultural practices by growers and the con-

+tinuous improvement of production, assur-

+ing a product of international quality, with

+reduced environmental impact and higher

-We are committed to working with growers in crop diversification and rotation by supplying high-tech seeds and fertilizers suitable for cultivation.
+We are committed to working with growers

-In addition, our initiatives reflect a solid commitment to the growers' family well-being.
-'The Good Practices in Agricultural' Work Program demonstrates this commitment by promoting fair and safe working relationships.
-By prohibiting the work of children under 18 and monitoring the school performance of children and youngsters, we guarantee an ethical and responsible working environment.
-This program not only protects young people, but also values education and holistic development, ensuring a promising future for generations

-The program also promotes the protection of people's health, with the supply of Personal Protective Equipment (PPE) specially developed to ensure the safety of those who work in the tobacco harvest and in the application of pesticides, as well as providing guidance on the correct use of this equipment.
-The pesticides used in tobacco production are of low danger to people, animals and the environment and are registered for use of the tobacco crop.
-These actions reflect our care for people and our commitment to social responsibility.
-Innovation and technology in the field
+in crop diversification and rotation by sup-

+plying high-tech seeds and fertilizers suitable

+In addition, our initiatives reflect a solid com-

+mitment to the growers' family well-being.

+'The Good Practices in Agricultural' Work

+Program demonstrates this commitment

+by promoting fair and safe working rela-

+tionships.
+By prohibiting the work of chil-

+dren under 18 and monitoring the school

+our commitment to social responsibility.

+and integrity.

+productivity.

+for cultivation.

-One of the biggest challenges facing the sector is the shortage of labor in the countryside, the result of the rural exodus, especially among the younger generations, and the search for better living conditions in the cities.
+sector is the shortage of labor in the countryside, the result of the rural exodus, especially among the younger generations, and the search for better living conditions in the cities.
 To cope with this reality, agriculture has undergone remarkable technological revolution and tobacco growing is keeping pace with this movement.

 Technological Information has transformed the way we produce.
 Automated data collection and analysis tools are already part of the routine in the field, enabling faster and more accurate decisions.
-Machines and devices connected in real time optimize resources, increase efficiency and reduce
+Machines and devices connected in real time optimize resources, increase efficiency and reduce waste.

 The modernization of agricultural equipment, which is every time more accessible to small growers, has increased the mechanization of crops.
-What was once seen as a future trend is now a reality on many farms, contributing to an improved quality of life in the countryside and sustainable mental preservation
+What was once seen as a future trend is now a reality on many farms, contributing to an improved quality of life in the countryside and sustainable production.

 In addition, technologies that rationalize the use of fertilizers and natural resources have contributed to reducing costs and increasing profitability.
-Solar energy generation, for example, is already common on many farms, promoting energy autonomy and reducing dependence on external
+Solar energy generation, for example, is already common on many farms, promoting energy autonomy and reducing dependence on external demand for firewood in tobacco curing.
+All the wood used to cure Virginia tobacco comes from these forests, many of which One of the biggest challenges facing the are financed by the company itself, which represents not only energy self-sufficiency, but also an additional source of income for the grower's families.

-Sustainability and environ-
+Sustainability and environmental preservation

 Environmental sustainability is one of the pillars of our organization's operations.
-An example of this is the cultivation of forests planted with exotic species to meet the demand for firewood in tobacco curing.
+An example of this is the cultivation of forests planted with exotic species to meet the